api3dao/old-api3-docs/docs/airnode/v1.0/grp-developers/fees.md

 <TocHeader />
 <TOC class="table-of-contents" :include-level="[2,3]" />

 There are some one-time setup/maintenance costs and the ongoing costs to call an Airnode.
+The Airnode protocol is designed in a way that the requester assumes all gas costs, including the request fulfillment (response) transactions.

 ## Sponsors